barkbox/barkmq/README.md

 ### Subscriber

-To create a worker that listens to a specific SNS topic.
+To create a worker that listens to a specific SNS topic include `BarkMQ::Subscriber` and call the `barkmq_subscriber_options` method.

-The perform method must be implemented as show below or an exception will be triggered.
+The `perform` method must be implemented as show below or an exception will be triggered.

 The execution is synchronous so if it's time intensive pass it off to a delayed worker.